 ^{1.} Please describe the independent directors' remuneration policy, system, standards, and structure, and explain the factors including the independent directors' duties, risks, and invested time connecting to the remuneration amount: The Company's remuneration to independent directors is handled in accordance with the Company's Articles of Incorporation.
 After the Remuneration Committee has been established on April 25, 2011, related remuneration motions are proposed by the Remuneration Committee and are implemented after being discussed by the Board of Directors.
 Remuneration to independent directors is determined by the duties, risks, time invested and contribution carried out by them.
 The Company takes references from related results of the performance evaluation conducted each year and usual standards of peers in the same industry.
-After being reviewed by the Remuneration Committee, it will be determined by the Board of Directors and it may not exceed the amount stipulated in the Company's Articles of Incorporation.
-As summarized above, the Company's policy of remuneration to independent directors and procedures for remuneration determination are positively linked to the management performance.
+After being reviewed by the Remuneration Committee, it will be determined by the Board of Directors and it may not exceed the amount stipulated in the policy of remuneration to independent directors and procedures for remuneration determination are positively linked to the management performance.
 The Company also reviews the remuneration system in a timely manner according to the actual operating situation and applicable acts and regulations, in order to balance the Company's sustainable management and risk control.